granek/jupyter-HTS-2019/README.md

-As part of the National Institutes of Health (NIH) Big Data to Knowledge (BD2K) initiative, the Department of Biostatistics and Bioinformatics, together with faculty from the Duke Center for Genomic and Computational Biology, has been funded to host a 6-week summer course from July 5–August 10 2017 on High Throughput Sequencing (HTS).
+As part of the National Institutes of Health (NIH) Big Data to Knowledge (BD2K) initiative, the Department of Biostatistics and Bioinformatics, together with faculty from the Duke Center for Genomic and Computational Biology, has been funded to host a 6-week summer course May 20th to June 27th 2019 on High Throughput Sequencing (HTS).
 Our goal is to teach the next generation of scientists the biological, statistical, computational and informatics knowledge for implementing a well-designed genomics experiment.